atanasster/babel-plugin-theme-ui/README.md

 # Configuration

-You can configure the plugin in your webpack configuration as a babel-loader plugin
+You can configure the plugin in your webpack configuration as a babel-loader plugin [see examples](#example-configurations)

 ## Options